DATN-K21/Action-Agent-BE/ai-service/README.md

 This service is designed to provide APIs for asking and answering AI.
-It supports multiple purposes such as chatting with LLM, retrieving information from given knowledge or searching on wikipedia.
+It supports multiple purposes such as chatting with LLM, retrieving information from given knowledge or searching on Wikipedia.

 ## 2. Setup environment
 You should copy .env.example and rename it to .env.